 Optimizing content for mobile goes even deeper than that:

 Mix up your content length.
 Longer articles are important for SEO because it indicates that you have a lot of great authoritative information to share on your preferred subject matter.
 However, mobile users won’t necessarily want to read your 2,000-word opus while they’re waiting at the doctor’s office.
 Instead, give readers quick-hit pieces as well as long-form information to give them what they need right away, and entice them to return later for the longer reads.
-No matter the content length, use brief paragraphs, subheaders and bullets to make the content scannable.
+No matter the content length, use brief paragraphs, subheaders and bullets to make the content scannable and interesting.

 Let users scroll.
 When optimizing for mobile, people want to swipe up – not click and click through multiple pages to get what they need.